ubicom-dsd-2023/dsd_dbest/Journal/Week2.md

 #### Done
 Write down what was done during the week.
+-learned some basic PostgreSQL
+-started to learn SQLBolt
+-started to learn docker
+-started to learn how to do proper tests in SQL database

 #### Not done, why?
 Write down what was not done during the week and why (difficulties).
+- didn't finish docker because I am studying UbiComp

 ### Maxwell (Infrastructure Tester):